nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.11.
 Clearing all entries : `clear`

+For when you want to start from a clean slate.<br>
 Clears all entries from the todo list.<br>
-Useful for when you want to start from a clean slate.<br>
 Format: `clear`

 ### 3.12.
 Undo a command : `undo`

+For when you accidentally entered a wrong command.<br>
 Undoes previous commands by the user.<br>
 Format: `undo [NUMBER]`